filipgorny/dwm/README.md

-# Dynamic Window Manager Fork
+# Dynamic Window Manager

-My copy of DWM has following modyfications:
+dwm is a dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.

+## About this repository

+This is a fork of official suckless.org dwm, started from version 6.2.

+## Changes from the original dwm

-- gaps
+- Added gaps
-- padding from top of a screen
+- Added padding from top of a screen
-- tags area shortened to display just the selected one
+- Tags area shortened to display just the selected one

+## Contribution

+I would be happy if anyone wants to help developing.

+## LICENSE

+As the original project, this software is distributed under the MIT/X (X11) licence.
+Please feel free to use for your own, or fork it.

 [Original readme](README.suckless)